flocto/flocto.github.io-archive/content/writeups/2023/UIUCTF/UIUCTF-Writeups.md

 print(rest)
 ```

 Sending this just prints `Hello, world!` as expected, since our circuit currently does nothing at all.
 Now, let's try and add a single gate to our circuit.
-We can use the [`.x()` function](https://qiskit.org/documentation/stubs/qiskit.circuit.QuantumCircuit.x.html#qiskit.circuit.QuantumCircuit.x) to add an `X` gate to our circuit, say on qubit 0:
+We can use the [`.x()` function](https://qiskit.org/documentation/stubs/qiskit.circuit.QuantumCircuit.x.html#qiskit.circuit.QuantumCircuit.x) to add an $X$ gate to our circuit, say on qubit 0:
 ```python
 qc = QuantumCircuit(5)
 qc.x(0)